koverholt/koverholt.com/content/blog/2019/2019-01-09-observations-of-r-ecosystem.md

 questions and discussions related to R. I was also happy to see categories such as R Admins and Events that go beyond the mechanics of the language and deal with issues related to infrastructure, best practices, and community events.

+https://www.r-bloggers.com/ - A very active aggregation of blog posts from 750 R users.
+I currently read this every day as a way to see what the world is doing in R, what libraries they are using, and how they are writing about it.

 ## The Future